SomeDudeOnThisPage/TUDA-InteractionVR-Blog/content/post/01-Setup/index.md

 |:--:|
 | **Unity Build Settings:** Additionally, I enabled 'Development Build', to allow for quicker deploy times by patching the executable already present on the device after the first deploy. |

->{{% fa sticky %}} **Unity Editor:** Any sensibly new version of the Unity editor should work fine.
+>**Unity Editor:** Any sensibly new version of the Unity editor should work fine.
 For this project, Unity Editor v.*2021.3.16f1* was chosen, simply because the example project provided by the course organizers used v.*2021.3.x*.

 After the setup, simply hit 'Build and Run' when the headset is connected to the development machine, and choose a name for the .apk file to be deployed to the Quest.
 The Quest should automatically run the application after deployment.
 The App can be found on the Quest in the App-Explorer when selecting the 'Unknown Sources'-Filter.